Fiscal Activities Guidelines Employee Educational Expenses

 In addition to establishing uniform accounting standards and policies, it is a goal of this committee to provide general information and other guidance to assist fiscal officers and other state employees relating to good practices or processes, or needed information that may not be readily available within the state.
 The purpose of this section of the Fiscal Policies Manual is to provide some general guidance and direction to other sources that may be helpful.

-If there are other guidelines you would like to see included, please send them to the State Controller’s Office, Division of Statewide Accounting, Fiscal Policies Advisory Committee, or contact Tiffini LeJeune or David Fulkerson.
+If there are other guidelines you would like to see included, please send them to the State Controller's Office, Division of Statewide Accounting, Fiscal Policies Advisory Committee.

 Each agency is responsible for establishing policies and procedures related to the payment of educational expenses, if the agency determines such policies and procedures are in its interest.
 You may contact other state agencies for examples of such policies.
 When developing your policy, it is recommended you consider the following: